Shanig03/Graph-Algorithms-Project/README.md

 ## Graph Implementation

 The `Graph` class provides a way to represent a weighted graph using adjacency lists stored as dynamically allocated arrays.
+It represent each neighbor using the `neighborVertic` struct i created.

 ### Features: